NetworkBlockDevice/nbd/doc/proto.md

     *length* MUST be 4 + (a positive integer multiple of 8).
-This reply represents a series of consecutive block descriptors where the sum of the lengths of the descriptors MUST not be greater than the length of the original request.
+This reply represents a series of consecutive block descriptors where the sum of the length fields within the descriptors MUST not be greater than the length of the original request.
 This chunk type MUST appear exactly once per metadata ID in a structured reply.